-Informative note: The above parameters apply for any RTP stream and all RTP streams the RTP stream depends on, when present, sent by a declaring entity with the same configuration; i.e. they are dependent on their source endpoint.
+Informative note: The above parameters apply for any RTP stream and all RTP streams the RTP stream depends on, when present, sent by a declaring entity with the same configuration.
+In other words, the applicability of the above parameters to RTP streams depends on the source endpoint.
 Rather than being bound to the payload type, the values may have to be applied to another payload type when being sent, as they apply for the configuration.